cypress-io/cypress-documentation/content/guides/core-concepts/cypress-studio.md

 Finally, we will click the "Pay" button.

-<DocsImage src="/img/guides/cypress-studio/extend-new-transaction-pay.png" alt="Cypress Studio Extend Test"></DocsImage>
+<DocsImage src="/img/guides/cypress-studio/extend-new-transaction-pay.png" alt="Cypress Studio Extend Test" no-border></DocsImage>

 We are presented with a confirmation page of our new transaction.

-<DocsImage src="/img/guides/cypress-studio/extend-new-transaction-confirmation.png" alt="Cypress Studio Extend Test Confirmation"></DocsImage>
+<DocsImage src="/img/guides/cypress-studio/extend-new-transaction-confirmation.png" alt="Cypress Studio Extend Test Confirmation" no-border></DocsImage>

 To discard the interactions, click the "Cancel" button to exit Cypress Studio.
 If satisfied with the interactions with the application, click "Save Commands" and the test code will be saved to your spec file.